Blog: The Light of Aurora

 The Founding of Aurora Waldorf School00:00 AM - August 20, 2021

-1987: We’re sitting in the upper story of a huge, ancient barn in Eden, NY, listening to a newly-minted Waldorf Kindergarten teacher, Dawn Mullen, talk about a completely different approach to education.
+1987: We’re sitting in the upper story of Dan Winter’s huge, ancient barn in Eden, NY, listening to a newly-minted Waldorf Kindergarten teacher, Dawn Mullen, talk about a completely different approach to education.
 Stories!
 The arts!
 Movement!
 Play!
 Hands-on learning!
 A whole new world.

 A few weeks later, we’re driving back from a Waldorf conference in Ann Arbor, Michigan, inspired and revved up...a sort of team bus experience…”WE could start a school!”

 “We” were a former university science instructor and hairstylist (Susie Tunkey), a graphic artist and marketing entrepreneur (Jeff Tunkey), and a corporate lawyer (Jane Ried), all with young children, all pondering the educational options available.
 Mrs. Tunkey was also an NYS-certified elementary school teacher, with deep concerns about mainstream education and the sense that Waldorf was a vastly more effective and humane way to teach children.

 The first Grade One class of Aurora Waldorf School